New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Preliminaries

 A metric space $(X,d)$ is called \emph{ultrametric} if the triangle inequality is replaced with the stronger inequality

 This is equivalent to the property that if $a\leq b\leq c$ are sides of a triangle in $X$, then $b=c$.
 It is well known and easy to prove that every self-similar set with the SSC is bilipschitz equivalent to an ultrametric space.
-Recall that for any $0 < s \leq n$ a Borel set $T \su \R^n$ is said to be \emph{Ahlfors--David $s$-regular}, or shortly \emph{$s$-regular} if there exist $c,C\in (0,\infty)$ such that